thingsboard/thingsboard.github.io/_includes/docs/devices-library/guidelines.md

-If you want to add your device to Devices Library, please follow the steps below:
+If you want to add your device to Device library, please follow the steps below:

 1. Create a structured guide, preferable headers structure is the following: